nescobar/nescobar.github.io/_posts/2018-10-5-Hello-World.md

 Almost two years later I'm in my last semester and if everything works as planned, **I will be graduating in December**.

 ### What's Next
 I did not expect for this first post to be this long but I felt I had to share my story before I can start sharing my work.
-In the next post, I will be sharing
+In the next post, I will be sharing an analysis of ATP tennis competitions using Python, matplotlib and seaborn visualization libraries. _Forgot to mention I'm a big tennis fan!_